 The Gin-Gin Mule is a milestone drink of the 21st-century cocktail renaissance.
 In fact, we named it one of the 25 most influential cocktails of the past century in our May/June 2010 issue.
 Created by the equally influential Pegu Club owner Audrey Saunders, the cocktail has inspired countless spin-offs, and bartenders around the country took Saunders’ cue to highlight ginger and improve drinks with homemade ingredients.

 3/4 oz. ginger beer (Saunders uses a housemade version)

 Splash of soda water

 Garnish: lime wedge and mint sprig

-Place mint leaves in a shaker and gently muddle with the lime juice and syrup.
+Place the mint leaves in a shaker and gently muddle with the lime juice and syrup.
 Add the gin and, if using a non-carbonated homemade version, add the ginger beer as well.
 Fill with ice and shake well.
 Strain into an ice-filled glass and add a splash of soda.
-If you're using a carbonated ginger beer, you can skip the soda.
+If you’re using a carbonated ginger beer, you can skip the soda.
 Garnish.